Skip to content

 • spirituality and ancestors (PM&C 2017; Gee et al. 2014).

-The Framework is intended to guide and inform Indigenous mental health and wellbeing reforms in Australia.
-It describes the importance of social and emotional wellbeing for Indigenous Australians and provides a model of it.
+The Framework is intended to guide and inform mental health and wellbeing reforms affecting First Nations people in Australia.
+It describes the importance of social and emotional wellbeing for First Nations people and provides a model of it.

 Background